Libbu/thats-my-spock/README.md

 - In the next iteration we would of course fix the typos picked up by the HTML, CSS and Java testing to properly meet internet standards.

+- We would also make it a priority to fix the bugs noted in the below section.

 ## Known Issues and Bugs

 Display of option buttons currently distorts to an oval on Safari mobile browser.